biodatlab/bacteria-detection/README.md

 |---------------|--------------------------|--------------|
 | Mean F1-score | 0.76                     | 0.796        |

-This difference is considered acceptable because the number of bacteria that the CellProfiler is able to detect is significantly lower than the model’s but higher in terms of quality since the CellProfiler can only detect complete bacteria cells.
+This difference is considered acceptable because the number of bacteria that the CellProfiler can detect is significantly lower than the model’s but higher in terms of quality since the CellProfiler can only detect complete bacteria cells.

 ## Dataset